-Further information on CCTV can be found on the Information Commissioners website at http://www.ico.gov.uk.
+Further information on CCTV can be found on the Information Commissioners website at ico.org.uk.

 Vehicle Testing Arrangements

 All vehicles will be tested in accordance with the Hackney Carriage and Private Hire Vehicles National Inspection Standards in conjunction with the current VOSA MOT inspection manual.